Saudia plans to order 70 Airbus, Boeing jets -report

 The airline's fleet of 144 aircraft already includes A321, 777 and 787 jets.

-Saudia did not immediately respond to a request for comment.
+Saudia said it "has no further information on this matter at this time".
 An Airbus spokeswoman said the planemaker was always in talks with its customers on their fleet requirements, declining comment further.
 Boeing declined to comment.

 Company documents reviewed by Reuters showed that the airline received at least $7 billion in direct payments and other financial support in 2019 and 2020 from the government, as the carrier struggles with losses and the impact of the pandemic.